amolgautam25/GITS/README.md

 #### gits create_branch
 This automatically checks out a new branch from local master , after pulling all the changes from the remote master to local master.
 The idea behind this is that this new branch should have all the latest commits before a developer starts working on them.

+#### gits all-branch
+This command lists all the branches on both local and remote repositories.

+#### gits remote-branch
+This command lists all the branches on remote repository.

+#### gits init
+This command initializes the local repository.

 #### gits logging
 This logs all the commands executed by the user, and also stores the output of each command